 Failed attempts at ETH modules

-Failed attempts at ETH modules do not count towards the number of permitted failed attempts at the Faculty of Business, Economics and Informatics.
+Failed attempts at ETH modules do not count at the Faculty of Business, Economics and Informatics.
 They do, however, appear on the transcript of records.

 Special provisions for minor programs

 Attention: Students taking a major program at our Faculty and a minor program outside the Faculty must pay attention to the regulations governing credit transfer and failed attempts for the minor program.

 Attention: Students from other faculties who are taking a minor program at the Faculty of Business, Economics and Informatics may not transfer credits completed outside the Faculty to their minor program at our Faculty.